The best Garmin watches 2024: make the right choice for the sport you love

 The Forerunner 265 is a great choice for beginner and intermediate level runners and triathletes thanks to its super accurate GPS, great looking screen, and accessible design that makes even the more advanced training tools easy to understand and use.
 It's very similar to the Forerunner 255 that launched in 2022, but with a new AMOLED touchscreen that makes it brighter, bolder, and easier to use.

 Despite its modest price, the Forerunner 265 has an impressive set of sensors under the hood, and its GPS outshone most other sports watches I've tested this year.
-On my pre-measured 5km course, it plotted the route to within five meters, which is remarkable considering it's on roads rather than a track.
+On our tester's pre-measured 5km course, it plotted the route to within five meters, which is remarkable considering it's on roads rather than a track.
 It also gives you wrist-based running metrics, such as ground contact time, vertical oscillation, and cadence so you can see how your form changes as you fatigue, plus heart rate, speed, and elevation.
 Everything is presented neatly and clearly, with the upgraded screen making graphs easy to interpret at a glance.

 The only real downside is that the Forerunner 265 doesn't support full maps, which seems like a shame.
 There are basic navigation tools, but for really exploring new areas you'll be better off upgrading to the Forerunner 955 or 965.